History of Joey Logano in Timeline

 In 2008, Joey Logano made his NASCAR Nationwide Series debut at the Heluva Good!
 200 at Dover.

-2008: Roger Penske's first victory in Daytona 500
+2008: Roger Penske's First Daytona 500 Victory with Ryan Newman

-2008: Team Penske's 1-2 finish at Daytona 500
+2008: Team Penske's 1-2 Finish at Daytona 500

-April 2009: Nationwide Series Win in Nashville
+April 2009: NASCAR Nationwide Series Win in Nashville

 In April 2009, Joey Logano won the NASCAR Nationwide Series race in Nashville.

-June 28, 2009: Lenox Industrial Tools 301 Win
+June 28, 2009: Lenox Industrial Tools 301 Victory

 July 10, 2009: Dollar General 300 Win